Josiah Warren: Ethics of pricing

-Inventions
+Legacy

+Printing

-Josiah Warren is the inventor of the first rotary press.
-Warren began working on the idea in 1830, but he did not patent the invention, it was "simply given to the public.".
-A few years after exhibiting the invention in New York, Hoe and Company was reaping large sums of money marketing an identical press, one that would revolutionize printing toward the end of the 19th century.
+Josiah Warren was the inventor of the first rotary press in the United States, an invention that was later improved by Robert Hoe.
+Warren began working on this idea in 1830, but he chose not to patent it, considering it too simple and thus "was simply given to the public."

-Influence
+He anticipated a future where individuals would operate personal printers; his contributions are recognized by the American Printing History Association.

+Thought

 Catalan historian Xavier Diez reports that the intentional communal experiments pioneered by Warren were influential in European individualist anarchists of the late nineteenth and early twentieth centuries such as Émile Armand and the intentional communities started by them.
 In the United States Benjamin Tucker dedicated his collection of essays, Instead of a Book, to the memory of Warren, "my friend and master ... whose teachings were my first source of light".
 Tucker credits Warren with being "the first man to expound and formulate the doctrine now known as Anarchism."

 John Stuart Mill, author of On Liberty, said Warren's philosophy, "though being a superficial resemblance to some of the project of the Socialists, is diametrically opposed to them in principle, since it recognizes no authority whatever in Society, over the individual, except to enforce equal freedom of development for all individuals."
 Warren's principle of the "sovereignty of the individual" was later taken up by Mill and Herbert Spencer.